Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 In addition to the initial history taking, the cardiologist performs the following actions:

-• general examination, including palpation of the external blood vessels in order to detect their soreness.
+• general examination, including palpation of the external blood vessels to detect their tenderness.
 On examination, the temporal artery may be thickened and hard to the touch.
-The pulse in the area of inflammation is weakly expressed, or not felt at all;
+The pulse in the area of inflammation is weak or not felt at all;

 • eye pressure and body temperature are measured.

-• with the help of medical devices, auscultation of internal organs (lungs and heart) is performed;
+• using medical devices, auscultation of internal organs (lungs and heart) is performed;

-• an ultrasound examination of the blood vessels is performed;
+• An ultrasound examination of blood vessels is performed;

-• the patient's blood is examined in the laboratory (general and biochemical tests).
+• The patient's blood is examined in the laboratory (general and biochemical tests).
 Temporal arteritis is characterized by anemia.
-Moreover, in the analyzes it is observed that it reaches 101 mm in 1 hour.
-In addition, the volume of C-reactive protein synthesized in liver cells and entering the blood during injuries and inflammations has been significantly increased.
+Moreover, in analyzes it is observed that it reaches 101 mm in 1 hour.
+In addition, the volume of C-reactive protein synthesized in liver cells and entering the blood during injury and inflammation has been significantly increased.

-It happens that all these methods still do not allow you to make a confident diagnosis.
+It happens that all of the above methods still do not allow us to make a confident diagnosis.
 Then they resort to a biopsy of the affected vessel.
 The procedure is performed under local, local anesthesia.
-A small fragment of the organ is taken for the purpose of its microscopic examination for the presence of affected cells.
-A biopsy allows you to diagnose the disease with 100% certainty.
+A small fragment of an organ is taken to examine it microscopically for the presence of affected cells.
+A biopsy allows you to diagnose the disease with one hundred percent certainty.

 Other medical specialists are also involved (primarily an ophthalmologist).